burkfers/qmk_userspace_features/maccel/readme.md

 #define MOUSE_EXTENDED_REPORT
 ```

 The maccel feature has so far only been properly tested with PMW3360 sensor.
-However, it should work fine with all other QMK compatible sensors and devices as well, but the behaviour may not be 100% consistent across different DPI settings.
+However, it should work fine with all other QMK compatible sensors and devices as well, but the behavior may not be 100% consistent across different DPI settings.
 Hence it might be a bit harder to dial in your variable preferences for those devices.
 This is due to a device-specific parameter in the calculations, that hasn't yet been determined for other devices than the PMW3360 sensor.

 This feature makes extensive use of floating point operations, and as such is not likely to work on AVR processors.
 Tested only on RP2040!